The Oasis Mall is a mid-sized shopping mall in the Al Quoz area of Dubai. It caters mainly to locals.

 - Wok & Spice (Third Floor Food Court) – Chinese and Thai.

 Fun City is an entertainment centre is aimed at children from 2 to 13.
 It features a wide range of video and arcade games plus rides such as a carousel and bumper cars.
 Entrance is free but all games require tokens.
 Fun City can also organise children’s birthday parties.

 Fitness First operates two gyms on the third floor; one mixed and one ladies-only.
 Membership is required to gain entry.

 Facilities and services at the mall include a customer service desk, numerous toilets and baby changing areas, ATMs, and Etisalat bill payment machine, and prayer rooms for men and women.
 Orient Exchange on the ground floor offers a range of financial services such as foreign currency, international money transfers (including transfers to India and the Philippines), and credit card cash advances.

-The Oasis Centre is situated in Al Quoz, between Interchanges 2 and 3 on the Sheikh Zayed Road.
+The Oasis Mall is situated in Al Quoz, between Interchanges 2 and 3 on the Sheikh Zayed Road.
 The basement level car park offers spaces for more than 1,500 vehicles.
-Valet parking is available at the main entrance for a nominal fee.

 Click here for a detailed map showing all points of interest.

 Sheikh Zayed Road, Al Quoz